Luizerko/indigenous_clusters_and_communities/docs/DATASET.md

 #### Condensing Descriptions with LLMs

 To address the above challenges, we implemented a LLM-assisted rewriting pipeline, aiming to reduce each description to no more than 62 tokens (leaving room for a `CLS` and `SEP` token for a total input of 64).
 We prompted the model to preserve meaning, keywords, and especially indigenous vocabulary.
 In most cases, the model produced concise paraphrases.
 For roughly 30% of descriptions, the ones longer than 64 tokens, we observed some light summarization instead of strict paraphrasing.
-From this point on, we'll refer to all these new descriptions generated by the LLM as summarized descriptions.
+From this point on, we'll refer to all these new descriptions generated by the LLM as "summarized descriptions".

 Again due to hardware limits, we leveraged the [Groq API](https://groq.com/) to access powerful open-source models.
 After manual evaluation of dozens of samples, we selected [Llama-4-Maverick-17B-128E-Instruct](https://huggingface.co/meta-llama/Llama-4-Maverick-17B-128E-Instruct) as the best fit.
 Because of the free-tier usage limits on input tokens we had for the API, we sticked to chunks of 20 descriptions per request.
 Also API usage was carefully monitored to stay within request limits per day.
 Temperature of the model was set to 0.3 for conservative outputs.
 This value seemed to give us the best balance between accuracy and variability.